couchbase/cbft/DESIGN.md

 also be less wasteful than having competing planners throw away work when they lose any concurrent re-planning races.

-Note that we do not currently support dynamically changing the tags list for a cbft node.
+NOTE: we do not currently support dynamically changing the "-tags" list for a cbft node.
 In particular, changing the "pindex" tag (even with a cbft process restart) will have complex rebalance-like implications of needing PIndex movement; instead, users can